Special Note#

 Install detection tool:

-Check end of /etc/portage/make.conf, you should see a line similar to this:
+Check end of /etc/portage/make.conf, you should see something like:

 CPU_FLAGS_X86="aes avx avx2 f16c fma3 mmx mmxext pclmul popcnt rdrand sse sse2 sse3 sse4_1 sse4_2 ssse3"